What is an abdominoplasty?

 Skin and muscles in the abdominal region can become separated or stretched by weight loss or weight fluctuations, pregnancy, age, genetics/hereditary factors, injury or previous surgery.
 This can make the stomach protrude; or look distorted or disproportionate.

 Tummy tuck surgery achieves a flatter, firmer abdominal wall and more flattering waistline.
 For women it creates ideal curves, and for men it aims to help you achieve the inverted triangle shape that draws in your lower waist to accentuate your shoulder width, and assist in creating proportion.

-before and after abdominoplasty surgery with Dr Sharp
+Before and 5 months after abdominoplasty surgery with Dr Sharp

 Make an enquiry